-IT managers played a much more visible role in the workplace in 2020 due to the impact of the pandemic.
-Remote working became the new norm for many companies, as IT service management had to navigate many different risks and challenges to keep data safe.
+IT managers played a much more visible role in the workplace.
+This has become especially true due to the impact of the pandemic.
+Remote working has become the new norm for many companies.
+IT service management had to navigate many different risks and challenges to keep data safe.

-The days of an IT operations manager working on the sidelines is now over, as an IT manager must stay proactive in today’s digital workplace.
-All of these new responsibilities will result in many challenges, as companies must find ways to overcome these obstacles to maintain long-term success in 2021.
+The days of an IT operations manager working on the sidelines is now over.
+IT managers must stay proactive in today’s digital workplace.
+All of these new responsibilities will result in many challenges.
+So, companies must find ways to overcome these obstacles to maintain long-term success.

-Here are a few of the most common challenges and trends for an IT operations manager.
+There are a handful of ways that businesses are struggling to maintain efficient management strategies.
+Here are 10 of the most prevalent challenges for an IT operations manager.

 Outsourcing many of your IT needs is a great way to boost security and improve the bottom line for your company.
 However, the benefits of outsourcing can also create new challenges for businesses.
 Understanding how to handle these various challenges is essential to your success.